raushan73/Github-Contribution-Challenge-2024/README.md

 ## Repository Structure

-- The repository will contain separate directories for Python and Java files.
+- The repository contains 5 tasks representing increasing difficulty levels.
-- Each directory will consist of 10 files, numbered from 1 to 10, representing increasing difficulty levels.
+- Each task will consist of 2 files 1 Python & 1 Java.
+Participants can submit fixes for both the languages or any one of them.
 - Participants are required to fix bugs in these files and submit separate PRs for each fix.

 ## Scoring Details